zbmed/2023-2024-ZK_Data_Librarian_Modul_3/README.md

 # Website for the Data-Librarian Course

-This is the [hugo](https://gohugo.io/) based website for the third module "Daten analysieren und verstehen"
+This is the [hugo](https://gohugo.io/) based website for the third module "Daten analysieren und darstellen"

 ## Add content